Preparing for camp

 For the safety of your child, your camper cannot be at camp without a completed Health History and Release Form.
 You can access this form through the Camp Brain account you set up to register your camper.
-All campers are requested to complete this form by May 28th, or as soon as possible if registering after that date.
-This gives our nurse time to review it and ask any questions they need to.
+All campers are requested to complete this form by May 27th, or as soon as possible if registering after that date.
+This gives our healthcare staff time to review it and ask any questions they need to.

 If your child has any current physical, mental, emotional, social health, developmental, or psychological conditions requiring medication, treatment, or special restrictions or considerations while at camp, please contact our office to speak with the Director regarding any accommodations that may need to be made.

 Campers should have appropriate social and personal skills for group living.
 Our typical overnight supervision ratio ranges from 1:6 to 1:8 depending on the program.
 Cross Trails Ministry welcomes participation in our programs by campers with special needs.
 However, we are not equipped to provide staff for campers that require one on one care or supervision.
 If that is a need of your camper, please contact our office for possible accommodations.